 When we hear the word “toxins,” we often think of dangerous chemicals lurking in our food, water, and cosmetics.
 At least that’s what the media would have us believe.

 However, that word, when used in a medical context, refers specifically to poisonous substances that are produced by living cells or organisms.

 These, by their proper definition, are natural substances, produced by organisms as a result of natural selection, typically to defend themselves against other organisms.

-That’s right, plants and mushrooms make their own toxins—in fact, their own pesticides and herbicides and antimicrobials and poisons, so they can better survive.
+Plants and mushrooms make their own toxins—in fact, their own pesticides, herbicides, antimicrobials, and poisons to better survive.

 You’re probably familiar with the story of the discovery of penicillin by Alexander Fleming.
 The antibiotic, penicillin, was naturally made by a mold organism to protect itself from bacteria.

 This is a transcript from the video series The Skeptic’s Guide to Health, Medicine, and the Media.
 Watch it now, on The Great Courses Plus.

 A classic study from 1990 showed that the vast majority by weight of pesticides—the chemicals that kill pests—found in garden vegetables were made by the vegetables themselves, not sprayed on by farmers.

 What happens to all of these toxins?
 It turns out that our bodies are remarkably adept at handling them, or at least most of them.